Starting as an engineering manager

 As a manager of managers, you might often get to manage people who are more senior to you in terms of age.
 This is not because they aren’t capable.
 They might have taken the management path later in their engineering career.
 But the important thing is to ensure that you aren’t telling them what to do.
 Always give them room to try things out and learn on their own.

-It is important to wear your coaching hat more often when you are a manager of managers as you’ll find very capable people reporting to you.
+It is essential to wear your coaching hat more frequently when you are a manager of managers, as you’ll find very capable people reporting to you.

 What about feedback?

 As a manager of managers, you need to be able to give constructive feedback to your reports who manage teams.
-Now the best way to gather such feedback is to have skip-level 1-1s with tech leads in the team or product managers who collaborate closely with your reports.
-That way you get a full 360 degree view of their performance.
-This must be done transparently, make sure your reports are aware that you are going to be meeting their reports too, so that they don’t feel like you are spying on them.
+Now, the best way to gather such feedback is to have skip-level 1-1s with tech leads in the team or product managers who collaborate closely with your reports.
+That way, you get a full 360 degree view of their performance.
+This must be done transparently, make sure your reports are aware that you will be meeting their reports too so that they don’t feel like you are spying on them.

-By 360 feedback, all we mean here is getting feedback from peers, direct reports and managers of an employee.
+By 360 feedbacks, all we mean here is getting feedback from peers, direct reports and managers of an employee.

 When giving feedback, ensure that you give actionable feedback.
 Saying “be more assertive” is not actionable.
 It is a vague statement.
 Ensure you give enough examples to demonstrate exactly what is being looked for.